 - International House offers advocacy and services to support international students in their adjustment to a different culture and language.

 - The GLS Writing Consultant offers evening writing seminars, peer writing support groups and individual writing consultations.
-The Duke University Writing Program also offers support for student writing, including the Thompson Writing Center.
+Duke's Thompson Writing Program also offers support for student writing, including the Thompson Writing Center.
 English for International Students offers both written and oral coaching for students whose first language is not English.

 - Graduate Career Services (GCS) offers career planning and professional development advice.

 - Counseling and Psychological Services (CAPS) helps Duke students enhance strengths and develop abilities to successfully grow and learn in their personal and academic lives.

 - The Student Wellness Center houses CAPS, the student health clinic, the student pharmacy and a meditation garden.
 It offers spaces for -- and sponsors group activities conducive to -- stress relief and wellness.

 - The Graduate School website also offers links to these further resources.